hdShang/arxiv-daily/docs/cs-CV/2025-11-13/papers/251110203v1-vista-a-vision-and-intent-aware-social-attention-framework-for-multi.md

 ---
 layout: default
-title: VISTA: A Vision and Intent-Aware Social Attention Framework for Multi-Agent Trajectory Prediction
+title: "VISTA: A Vision and Intent-Aware Social Attention Framework for Multi-Agent Trajectory Prediction"
 ---

 # VISTA: A Vision and Intent-Aware Social Attention Framework for Multi-Agent Trajectory Prediction